dpwilhelmsen/github-inspector/README.md

     view1.html            --> the partial template
     repo.js              --> the controller logic
     repo_test.js         --> tests of the controller
-  view2/                --> the view2 view template and logic
+  user/                --> the user view template and logic
-    view2.html            --> the partial template
+    user.html            --> the partial template
-    view2.js              --> the controller logic
+    user.js              --> the controller logic
-    view2_test.js         --> tests of the controller
+    user_test.js         --> tests of the controller
   app.js                --> main application module
   index.html            --> app layout file (the main html template file of the app) index-async.html      --> just like index.html, but loads js files asynchronously